pramnora/bat/README.md

 > FOR %%n IN (1,2,3) DO ECHO %%n

-...note: the above code is how you would write a loop inside of a DOS BATCH program file;
+**NOTE:** The above code is how you would write a FOR loop being included inside of a DOS BATCH program file: [.bat];
 in order to get the same FOR loop code to work at the command prompt...you would write it as follows:

 > FOR %n IN (1,2,3) DO ECHO %n